 (c) The scheduling of the order of business (cf. General Regulations, Definitions).

-5. For the purposes of the application of General Regulations 147 related to quorum and General Regulations 40 to 47, 62 to 65, 67, 69 and 72 related to voting, commission Members who are participating remotely shall be deemed to be physically present in session, with the Secretariat examining the identities of Members participating remotely [China].
+5. For the purposes of the application of General Regulations 147 related to quorum and General Regulations 40 to 47, 62 to 65, 67, 69 and 72 related to voting, commission Members who are participating remotely shall be deemed to be physically present in session, with the Secretariat examining the identities of Members participating remotely.

 6. In accordance with General Regulations 95(a), commission Members participating remotely which have not had the opportunity to speak may submit written statements, which shall be appended to the final report.